reddmetrics/reddmetrics.github.com/_posts/2011-07-13-forest-monitoring-app.md

 ---
 layout: post
-title: "forest monitoring - there's an app for that (coming soon)"
+title: "Forest monitoring - there's an app for that (coming soon)"
 ---

 {{ page.title }}